Gordie Howe International Bridge: Construction

-By March 2022, legs of the bridge on both sides of the Detroit River had been completed, with road deck construction underway.
+In March 2022, the legs of the bridge towers on both sides of the Detroit River were completed, and road deck construction got underway.
 By November 2022, over 150 m of the bridge towers had been completed.
-The WDBA noted that the bridge could open in 2025 owing to delays caused by the COVID-19 pandemic, however the builder of the bridge noted they were pushing for a 2024 opening date.

-By May 2023, cables used to hold up the future bridge deck were starting to be installed.
-In August 2023, the US bridge tower reached its final height of 220 m, with the Canadian bridge tower completed in December 2023.
+In May 2023, installation of the cables used to hold up the future bridge deck began.
+The US bridge tower reached its final height of 220 m in August 2023, with the Canadian bridge tower completed in December 2023.
 In October 2023, the WDBA explained that major construction would likely be completed by the end of 2024, with elements such as signs and lighting taking another six months to install.
 WDBA also noted that around 2,300 people were working on the site at the peak of construction.

+It was also confirmed that the bridge deck would be completed in 2024.
+The two sides were permanently connected during the early morning hours of June 14, 2024.
+The occasion was marked with a handshake between a Canadian and an American steelworker.
+By June 2025, 95% of construction had been completed, with workers disassembling construction cranes, and planning to test the lighting on the bridge.

+In October 2025, officials stated that the bridge will not be open to traffic until "early 2026", and by February 2026, major construction on the bridge had been completed.
+Drew Dilkens, the mayor of Windsor, described the timing of the anticipated opening as "dreadful", given the ongoing strains in bilateral relations between the United States and Canada.
+The U.S. Department of Homeland Security published an entry in the Federal Register establishing the bridge as an official port of entry on March 2, 2026, marking one of the final administrative steps needed for opening.
+In April 2026, around 3,300 tests still needed to be performed at both port of entries before the bridge would be allowed to open.